Alex-Hamblin/ComputerGraphicsFinalExam/README.md

 <img width="727" alt="image" src="https://github.com/user-attachments/assets/4858ca05-173f-4f2b-b6ee-f37a5acea293">

-In this scene I used A hologram shader, a colour correction post process shader, A toon shader, and a scrolling texture.
+In this scene I used A hologram shader, a colour correction post process shader, A toon shader, and a scrolling texture, as well as a rim shader, each of these shaders have been customized for this exam.

 I decided that the best way to show this graphical enhancement was to recreate the first part of a level in super mario world.